 The Bistro Special Orange Duck Dinner for TwoItem #: DDN22

 Quicker Oven Method: Preheat oven to 400°F. Place soup, cheese on top, in a bowl suitable for both ovens (300 mL bowl capacity).
 Heat 1 soup for 3 minutes on HIGH in the microwave oven (1000W).
 Remove soup from microwave oven; sprinkle about 2 tablespoons of additional shredded Swiss or other firm cheese over top of soup (not included).
 Heat for 20 minutes in preheated oven or until the cheese becomes golden brown.

-Preheat oven to 350°F. Place the frozen Individual Potato Gratins on a paper-lined sheet pan in the center of the oven.
-Bake for approximately 20 minutes or until the top starts to brown.
+Preheat oven to 400°F. Place the frozen Potatoes Au Gratin on a paper-lined sheet pan in the center of the oven.
+Bake for approximately 20-25 minutes or until the top starts to brown.

-Creme Brûlée: Oven Broil from frozen (preferred method): Do not thaw.
+Oven Broil from frozen (preferred method): Do not thaw.
 Position oven rack 3-4 inches from broiler element so the top of the Crème Brûlée will be 1-2 inches from the broiler element.
 Set oven to broil.
-For electric ovens let broiler element preheat for 2 minutes.
+For electric ovens let the broiler element preheat for 2 minutes.
 Remove seal and plastic lid from ramekin and place on baking sheet.
 Sprinkle one packet of sugar evenly across each Crème Brûlée.
-Place Crème Brûlée on positioned oven rack for 3-6 minutes or until top is golden brown.
+Place Crème Brûlée on the positioned oven rack for 3-6 minutes or until the top is golden brown.
 Ramekin and sugar will be hot.
-Using caution, remove baking sheet from oven and allow Crème Brûlée to stand 6-10 minutes.
+Using caution, remove the baking sheet from the oven and allow Crème Brûlée to stand 6-10 minutes.
 Sugar topping will harden while custard sets.
 Serve and Enjoy!

-Honey Orange Duck Breast: Boneless Duck Breast, Water, Honey, Contains 2% or less of: Salt, Maltodextrin, Spices, Modified Food Starch, Natural Flavors, Xanthan Gum and Soybean Oil.
+Honey Orange Duck Breast: Boneless Duck Breast, Water, Honey, Contains 2% or less of: Salt, Maltodextrin, Spices, Modified Food Starch, Natural Flavors, Xanthan Gum, and Soybean Oil.

 Creme Brûlée: Heavy Cream (less than 1% mono and diglycerides, carrageenan), Skim Milk, Pasteurized Egg Yolks, Sugar, Brown Sugar, Natural Vanilla, Starch.

 Produced in a facility that uses peanuts and tree nuts